VSebastian8/Html-Clones/README.md

 | :-----------------------------------------------------: |
 |     _Selenium screenshot of one of the html pages_      |

 Some pages have a \<script\> tag that prevents the site from loading (e.g. a while loop that refreshes the window).
-In such cases, the user would not be able to view the site either, so the visualization algorithm skips any page doesn't load in a specified amount of time.
+In such cases, the user would not be able to view the site either, so the visualization algorithm skips any page that doesn't load in a specified amount of time.

 |     ![Gif generated from demo.mp4](./assets/timeout.png)      |
 | :-----------------------------------------------------------: |